MaxChaplin/MusicLib/demos/custom_format_1/README.md

 The number of instruments is set to accomodate the highest instrument number (e.g. if instrument number 10 is used then there will be 11 instruments, 0-10, regardless of whether the other numbers are used).
 The highest allowed number of instruments is 32 - a command with instrument no. 32 or higher will be ignored.

+In order to build the project, in the demo directory. run

+    cmake build
+    cmake --build build

+In order to execute the demo, run

+    ./build/demo [song file]

+Example songs are in the songs directory.

 ## Commands

 * Note: N [instrument number] [duration] [pitch]